dcelaj/exercise-game-builder/README.md

 Eventually I hope to make a C library to port MediaPipe into a proper game engine like Godot, but for now this serves as a solid first step.

 If you want to use this: feel free to!
-Just be aware that there's no proper example level yet, but it is functionaL.
+Just be aware that there's no proper example level yet, but it is functional (the code is, the app is mainly dummy buttons for structure).
 I plan to update with a complete demo level, a skeleton, and a small written guide on how to use it.

 ## Project Structure